Las Vegas Workers’ Compensation Attorney

 FAQs About Workers’ Compensation Benefits in Las Vegas

-In Las Vegas, a deceased worker’s spouse, minor children, and certain other dependents may file a claim for death benefits under Nevada’s workers’ compensation laws when an employee dies of injuries suffered on-the-job.
+In Las Vegas, a deceased worker’s spouse, minor children, and certain other dependents may file a claim for death benefits under Nevada’s workers’ compensation laws when an employee dies of work-related injuries.

 Nevada workers’ compensation laws prohibit injured workers from suing their employers directly for work-related injuries.
 If an employer does not maintain workers’ compensation insurance to pay for lost wages and medical bills, however, injured employees can file a personal injury lawsuit against the employer.
 If the injury lawsuit is successful, the victim may receive benefits that are unavailable to most injured employees who file workers’ compensation claims.